aiguru721/aiguru721/README.md

 </div> -->
 <!-- <br/> -->

-<p>Plus 7 years of experience on software development using Python. <br/>Focusing on quality of product and keeping deadline with excellent passion as fire.
-<br/>Have worked a lot in AI based Web and Mobile application using:<br/>
+<p>With over 7 years of experience in software development, I have honed my skills in Python and artificial intelligence.
+I'm deeply committed to delivering high-quality products on time and am driven by an unwavering passion.
+<br/>Throughout my career, I have extensively worked on AI-based web and mobile applications, leveraging technologies such as:<br/>

-- Python, Django, Flask
+ - Python frameworks like Django and Flask
-- TensorFlow, PyTorch, OpenCV, Pandas, NumPy, Keras
+ - Machine learning libraries and tools including TensorFlow, PyTorch, OpenCV, Pandas, NumPy, and Keras
-- Natural language generation, Speech recognition, Computer Vision, Machine learning, Deep learning
+ - Expertise in Natural Language Generation, Speech Recognition, Computer Vision, Machine Learning, and Deep Learning.

-Very good experienced Python developer.
-Now focusing on blockchain platform development with AI technology.
-Not only good at Python but also Javascript or Typescript.<br/>
-Prefer challenge jobs that need to learn new technology that I don't know.
-Will learn new technologies quickly and take part in new challenges asap.
-Looking forward hearing from you about new job opportunity.
+ - While I possess a deep expertise in Python, I'm also proficient in JavaScript and TypeScript.

+Currently, I'm delving into the intersection of blockchain and AI technologies.
+I thrive on challenges and am always eager to explore unfamiliar terrains in technology.
+My adaptability allows me to swiftly grasp new technologies and contribute to new projects in no time.<br/>
+I am keenly interested in opportunities that push my boundaries and allow me to further hone my skills.
+I look forward to discussing how I can be an asset to your team.

-Thanks for checking my profile.</p>
+Thank you for considering my profile.</p>